Northampton Academy

 Northampton Academy is a mixed secondary school and sixth form in Northampton, Northamptonshire for students aged 11 to 18.
 Since September 2004, it has been an Academy, part of United Learning, a subsidiary of the United Church Schools Trust (UCST).
-It includes STEM provision as well as Elite Sports Academies in both football and netball.
-The School moved from their old site utilizing both Lings Upper and Emanuel Middle school sites into their new, state of the art site in January 2006, where they have been located ever since.
+It includes a special Nucleus STEM programme as well as Elite Sports Academies, covering both football and netball and a new Spotlight Performing Arts Academy.
+The School moved from their old site utilising both Lings Upper and Emanuel Middle school sites into their new, state of the art site in January 2006, where they have been located ever since.

 Houses

-There are five houses at the Academy, named after influential figures.
-These five houses represent two tutor groups each for every year group.